Article Table Of Contents

 After getting knee deep in the Census's American Community Survey, we emerged with this set of cities in the Natural State that have people climbing over each other to get in.

-If you’re surprised–and you’re wondering why these places are kind of a big deal–keep reading.
-We’ll tell you what makes each of these 10 places in Arkansas are growing like weeds–but first, a bit about our methodology.
+If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
+We'll tell you what makes each of these 10 places in Arkansas are growing like weeds.

 For more Arkansas state reading:

 - 10 Best Places To Live In Arkansas

 - 10 Cheapest Places To Live In Arkansas

 - 10 Best Places To Raise A Family In Arkansas

 The 10 Fastest Growing Cities In Arkansas For 2020